Best Pillows (2026)

 The Eli & Elm features a unique U-shaped ergonomic design with a recessed bottom that accommodates the shoulder while keeping the neck and spine aligned during side sleeping.
 The fill combines latex noodles for responsiveness with polyester fiber for softness, wrapped in an organic cotton, polyester, and spandex blend cover.
 Sleep Foundation scores it 8.9/10 for its targeted side-sleeper support.
 The 45-day trial and 5-year warranty provide purchase confidence. [src1, src6]

 The Coop Home Goods Original excels in support tests regardless of body size or sleep position, making it especially versatile for back sleepers who need medium loft and moderate contouring.
 The cross-cut memory foam fill is fully adjustable via a zippered inner casing, allowing you to dial in the exact height needed to maintain cervical spine alignment.
 CertiPUR-US and GREENGUARD Gold certified, it includes a 100-night sleep trial.
-Though no longer Consumer Reports' #1, it remains a top-3 pick across multiple publications. [src1, src3, src5]
+It is now Consumer Reports' #1-ranked pillow in the latest 2026 tests and remains a top pick across multiple publications. [src1, src3, src5]

 Stomach sleepers need a low-loft pillow that prevents neck hyperextension, and the TEMPUR-Cloud delivers with its thin profile and soft adaptive TEMPUR material.
 Tom's Guide specifically recommends it for stomach sleepers seeking conforming support without excessive height.
 The solid foam construction means no fluffing is required, and the removable cover is machine-washable.
 Backed by Tempur-Pedic's 5-year warranty, it is one of the most durable options available. [src2, src5]